Tuesday, 17 January 2017

 In very stark terms, I made it clear that the decision was mine to make and the consequences, whatever they might be, were challenges to be faced as they came, all considerations taken on board.

-The exchange was a bit terse but friendly and I basically kept a low profile after that.
-On the Saturday after, we were in a bit of a quandary, travel agents in Nigeria were angling for their commissions at the expense of getting an affordable flight ticket.
-As the hours went the prices of the tickets were rising such that they were becoming unaffordable.
+The exchange was a bit terse but friendly, and I basically kept a low profile after that.
+On the Saturday following, we were in a bit of a quandary; travel agents in Nigeria were angling for their commissions at the expense of getting an affordable flight ticket.
+As the hours went by, the prices of the tickets were rising such that they were becoming unaffordable.

 Airport choices

-Meanwhile, a useful app that could provide an insider’s view of flight scheduling and pricing OnTheFly was not available in Nigeria.
-I did consider transferring my frequent flyer miles to her, but there were limitations to the number of miles I could give away and there were other restrictions to buying tickets on the behalf of others outside Europe.
+Meanwhile, a useful app that could provide an insider's view of flight scheduling and pricing, OnTheFly, was not available in Nigeria.
+I did consider transferring my frequent flyer miles to her, but there were limitations to the number of miles I could give away, and there were other restrictions on buying tickets on behalf of others outside Europe.

 Trigger response

-I didn’t give it any thought on learning of this new development when I told her, if she was coming through Europe, I would see her.
-Europe is my backyard, so to speak and so I got into planning my trip.
+I didn't give it any thought when I learnt of this development, but once I told her, it dawned on me: if she were coming through Europe, I would see her.
+Europe is my backyard, so to speak, and so I got into planning my trip.

 Terminal woes

-On my side, I normally use SkyTeam flights, but that would have landed me in the Schengen immigration control area leaving Manchester with stopovers in either Amsterdam or Paris.
-The only way I could avoid this was to fly directly from non-Schengen Area UK to Frankfurt, it meant changing airline alliances to fly Lufthansa.
+On my side, I normally use SkyTeam flights, but that would have landed me in the Schengen immigration control area, leaving Manchester with stopovers in either Amsterdam or Paris.
+The only way I could avoid this was to fly directly from a non-Schengen Area UK to Frankfurt; it meant changing airline alliances to fly Lufthansa.

-Other domestic issues required I return on the same day rather than extend my stay through the weekend as I might have done in other circumstances.
+Other domestic issues required me to return on the same day rather than extend my stay through the weekend as I might have done in other circumstances.

-My sister would have arrived in Frankfurt at the same terminal just under 3 hours before I did and when I arrived in Frankfurt, I was told to go to the Z gates having arrived at the B gates of Terminal 1.
+My sister would have arrived in Frankfurt at the same terminal just under 3 hours before I did.
+When I arrived in Frankfurt, I was told to go to the Z gates, having arrived at the B gates of Terminal 1.
 I boarded the SkyTrain that linked the gates and found myself at a security checkpoint.

 Sheer luck

-On tendering my boarding pass, after some hesitation, the teller noted that my departure would be from a Z gate, I didn’t even know that not to talk of my being 12 hours early for my departure.
+On tendering my boarding pass, after some hesitation, the teller noted that my departure would be from a Z gate.
+I didn't even know that, not to mention my being 12 hours early for my departure.
 I was let through.

-I made it to the Z gates and determined my sister would leave from gate Z15, I had not seen her Facebook message and posted an announcement to have her meet me at gate Z15.
-I did a quick scout around the gate without seeing her and as the announcement went out on the tannoy, I waited at the gate as I scanned my Facebook messages.
+I made it to the Z gates and determined my sister would leave from gate Z15.
+I had not seen her Facebook message, and posted an announcement to have her meet me at gate Z15.
+I did a quick scout around the gate without seeing her, and as the announcement went out on the tannoy, I waited at the gate whilst scanning my Facebook messages.

 The reunion

-There would have been much to catch up on, but we decided to cherish the moment instead after my other sister responded in the negative from Nigeria on Facebook that she was not the one was supposed to be meeting.
+There would have been much to catch up on, but we decided to cherish the moment instead.
+My other sister responded negatively from Nigeria on Facebook that she was not the one who was supposed to be meeting.
 Yes, we have pranksters a-plenty in the family.

-We called home, had a meal, took some pictures, found a place to recline and catch a nap, spent almost 8 hours together before I watched her board her plane and depart for the United States.
-By the time that was done, I checked to confirm my boarding gate, it had been changed to the B gates, what luck.
+We called home, had a meal, took some pictures, found a place to recline and catch a nap, and spent almost 8 hours together before I watched her board her plane and depart for the United States.
+By the time that was done, I checked to confirm my boarding gate; it had been changed to the B gates.
+What luck.

-Traipsing through another security check, a couple of hours in the lounge, I was back home just before 11:00 PM but it was too much of an emotionally charged day that I took Friday off.
+Traipsing through another security check, a couple of hours in the lounge, I was back home just before 11:00 PM.
+It was such an emotionally charged day that I took Friday off.
 Mission accomplished by the accident of fortune and the blessing of opportunity and means.

 No comments: